 ● use tape measures, squares, levels, wrenches, levers & fulcrums, wedges, pulley blocks and mallets

 Each child also assembles her/his own take-home table-top catapult.
 These are used for indoor games.

 “I wish we had this when I was 10!”

 “I liked that I was able to be creative & paint & design my medieval banner.”

 -Aynsley French, participant

-Outdoor field games add to the fun.
+Outdoor field games, like Castle, add to the fun.